reaktoro/reaktoro.github.io/_sources/tutorials/miscellaneous/index.md

 # Miscellaneous

-Follow the sections below to learn even more about Reaktoro that we did not cover in the previous tutorials.
+Follow the sections below to learn more components in Reaktoro that we didn't cover in previous tutorials.

 ```{tableofcontents}
 ```